(Reuters) - Mail delivery firm DX Group

 "Results show encouraging signs that business and financial improvements have started to come through ... main issues DX faces are readily fixable by the new, highly experienced management team and there is, therefore, the prospect of significant share price upside," finnCap analysts said.

-DX Group is one of several big operators in the crowded parcels market, where Amazon.com <AMZN.O> has gained dominance by starting its own deliveries.
+DX Group is one of several big operators in the crowded parcels market, where Amazon.com

 The British company has set a turnaround plan in motion, largely due to its struggling freight business, and hopes to achieve profitable growth within three years.